-Currently, more than 56 miles of city streets are litter free thanks to over 55 groups and individuals who have adopted these public roadways—about one mile per group.
-With 160,000 people in the city, it would be easy for the remaining 832 miles of city-maintained roads to become just as litter free.
+Currently, more than 100 miles of city streets are litter free thanks to over 100 groups and individuals who have adopted these public roadways—about one mile per group.
+With an excess of 170,000 people in the city, it would be easy for the remaining 805 miles of city-maintained roads to become just as litter free.
 Removing litter before it reaches the city storm system also reduces the amount of storm water runoff pollution, thus keeping our wetlands, lakes and rivers cleaner.

 All that is really needed to adopt a street is some of your time and the willingness to collect litter on an adopted street a minimum of twelve times a year (more if you want).
-Everything else is provided free of charge: litter tongs, trash bags, safety vests, training, and the pick up and disposal of collected trash.
-All you have to do is to pick it up.
+Everything else is provided free of charge: litter tongs, trash bags, safety shirts, training, and the pickup and disposal of collected trash.
+All you have to do is to pick up the litter.

-In addition to helping Port St. Lucie become litter free, your group will be recognized by a sign with your group's name on it posted at both ends of your adopted street.
+In addition to helping Port St. Lucie become litter free, your group will be recognized with a sign that provides your group's name posted in both directions of your adopted street.

 Here are some things you'll need in connection with your clean-up efforts:

 Keep Port St. Lucie Beautiful has partnered with Call2Recycle since 2006 to collect cell phones and rechargeable batteries.
 The Call2recycle company sends us empty boxes and once the boxes are full we ship them back to the company for recycling.
 There is no charge to KPSLB.
 It is convenient for the employees and the residents to recycle phones and rechargeable batteries year round.
 KPSLB places recycling boxes at several City locations.